Desert (philosophy): Consequences

 Sometimes the claim is that the redistributive systems often favored by egalitarian political theorists might have disastrous consequences in that they promote sloth and allow free riding on the productive by the lazy.
 These arguments are instrumental in their appeal to undeservingness.
 They refer to the allegedly bad consequences of a redistributive social system and do not necessarily involve any reference to the moral worthiness of those who make greater efforts, wiser investments, and so on.

 At other times however, the argument invokes a moral ideal holding desert valuable for its own sake.
 On this view, helping the undeserving and failing to help the deserving is deemed intrinsically unfair regardless of further consequences.
 For example, the charge against Rawls is that people actually might deserve the gains flowing from their natural endowments, or at least those they achieve by striving conscientiously.

 Converse

 Deserving something generally builds from some action and what should ideally result from it.
 Many people invert this process, consciously or unconsciously.
 A trivial example might be "lawbreakers deserve to go to jail", with the logical converse being "people in jail must have been lawbreakers."
-This may often be true, but ignores the possibility of a miscarriage of justice where an entirely innocent person might be suffering.
+This may often be true but ignores the possibility of a miscarriage of justice where an entirely innocent person might be suffering.
 At its extremes, the converse can lead to victim blaming, where when a terrible event happens to someone, an observer concludes that it is merely just retribution for some misdeed in the past.
-The just-world hypothesis is the worldview that "everything happens for a reason", and that seemingly random events are actually morally fitting, if perhaps on a delayed timescale.
+The just-world fallacy is the worldview that "everything happens for a reason", and that seemingly random events are actually morally fitting, if perhaps on a delayed timescale.

+Political issues

+Across the board, a number of industries are stratified across the genders.
+This is the result of a variety of factors.
+These include differences in education choices, preferred job and industry, work experience, number of hours worked, and breaks in employment (such as for bearing and raising children).
+Men also typically go into higher paid and higher risk jobs when compared to women.
+These factors result in 60% to 75% difference between men's and women's average aggregate wages or salaries, depending on the source.
+Various explanations for the remaining 25% to 40% have been suggested, including women's lower willingness and ability to negotiate salary and sexual discrimination.
+According to the European Commission direct discrimination only explains a small part of gender wage differences.

+Larry Summers estimated in 2007 that the lower 80% of families were receiving $664 billion less income than they would be with a 1979 income distribution, or approximately $7,000 per family.
+Not receiving this income may have led many families to increase their debt burden, a significant factor in the 2007–2009 subprime mortgage crisis, as highly leveraged homeowners suffered a much larger reduction in their net worth during the crisis.
+Further, since lower income families tend to spend relatively more of their income than higher income families, shifting more of the income to wealthier families may slow economic growth.